 El Clasico kick-off time confirmed for Real Madrid vs Barcelona on Sunday, March 20

-La Liga have confirmed the kick-off time for the next domestic league instalment of El Clasico.
+La Liga has confirmed the kick-off time for the next El Clasico fixture.

 It will be the second league meeting of the season between Barcelona and Real Madrid, with the Blaugrana having hosted their eternal rivals in October.